azizipetrit/pdfmergetool/README.md

 2. **Add PDF files** using one of these methods:
    - Drag and drop files onto the designated area
    - Click the "Upload Files" button and select files from your device
-3. **Arrange your files** in the desired order using the arrow buttons
+3. **Arrange your files** in the desired order using the arrow buttons:
+   - Move to top (first position)
+   - Move up (one position higher)
+   - Move down (one position lower)
+   - Move to bottom (last position)
 4. **Review your files** by clicking the preview button (eye icon) next to each file
+5. **Remove unwanted files** using the delete button (trash icon) next to each file
-5. **Click "Merge PDFs"** when you're ready to combine the files
+6. **Click "Merge PDFs"** when you're ready to combine the files
-6. **Choose where to save** the merged PDF file
+7. **Choose where to save** the merged PDF file:
+   - Use default location (same as first input file)
+   - Choose custom location and filename
-7. **Open the merged file** directly from the success dialog or access it later from your chosen location
+8. **Open the merged file** directly from the success dialog or access it later from your chosen location

 ## Building from Source